dreaMuuu/YourMailsBase/README.md

 # YMB (YourMailsBase)

-YMB is easy way to valid your mails addresses base, by checking correctness of every address and deleting duplicated items.
+YMB is easy way to verify your mails addresses base, by checking correctness of every address and deleting duplicated items.
 YMB automates processing huge amounts of addresses and updates even big bases in just a seconds.

 ## Getting Started